-Residential Burn Permits available October 1, 2018 and expire May 30, 2019
+Residential and Commercial Burn Permits will be available October 1, 2021

 Those burning without a permit, or not in compliance with the rules and regulations of the permit, will be cited.

 - Create Defensible Space by eliminating weeds and noxious vegetation.